 It’s your big day, the day where first impressions are everything, where everything must be absolutely perfect and nothing should go wrong.
-You’re all set – you’ve got that nice new moisturiser, that designer aftershave, and even that suit you bought off the rack, which you’re sure will fit fine.
+You’re all set—you’ve got that nice new moisturiser, that designer aftershave, and even that suit you bought off the rack for a steal, which you’re sure will fit fine.
 You put on the suit.
 Something doesn’t feel right.
-You look in the mirror and your heart stops – you look ridiculous.
+You look in the mirror and your heart stops.

 1. Empire International Tailors

-Empire has a reputation built on approachability and craftsmanship, and this is certainly the impression you get, from the solid advice on what looks and styles to go for, the types of accessories which will complement the suit, customisation options, fabrics and colour combinations, to the actual fittings.
+Empire has a reputation built on approachability and craftsmanship, and this is certainly the impression you get.
+From the solid advice on what looks and styles to go for, the types of accessories which will complement the suit, customisation options, fabrics and colour combinations, to the actual fittings, every step of the way is well taken care of.
 This is also the type of craftsmanship and professionalism that has garnered them acclamation from international media such as The New York Times, CNN Travel, and Reuters.
-The tailors here joyously obsess over literal millimetres of difference.
-They won’t be happy until every stitch is akin to second skin.
+The tailors here joyously obsess over millimetres of difference and they won’t be happy until every stitch is akin to a second skin.

 2. W.W Chan and Sons Tailor

 Having come from a traditional Shanghainese tailoring background, the Chan family still maintains those techniques, living up to the rich history synonymous with Shanghai’s tailoring culture.
 They are part of the famed Red Gang—a collective of turn-of-the-century tailors who started their own movement in the industry by fusing Russian, British, Japanese, and Chinese techniques, highly favoured by menswear authorities like the Gentleman’s Gazette.
 W.W Chan maintains a tradition upheld by the generations by creating bespoke suits that fit like a glove, preferring hand-stitching to machine work in order to ensure you get the perfect fit.